IM-EVIL/.DevColors/unpkd_DevColors/readme.txt

 I suggest putting "unpkd_DevColors" in your Opera profile folder.
 Type "about:" into Opera's address bar to find the location.

+Don't put "unpkd_DevColors" in the extensions folder or Opera will remove it.

 (manifest.json - "match")
 https://developer.chrome.com/docs/extensions/mv3/match_patterns/